-The church is an aisleless structure and one of the largest single-nave churches in Estonia with internal dimensions of 35.1 x 13.8 meters.
+The church was erected as an exceptionally large aisleless structure, with internal dimensions of 35.1 x 13.8 meters.
 As it initially had a defensive function, it had small, narrow windows and was surrounded by an earth rampart with a palisade.
-After the reconstruction at the turn of the 15th and 16th centuries, it additionally received wooden hoardings or defensive porches surrounding the external façades of the church, and an ammunition store and armory were arranged over the vaults.
-On the west side, a defense and observation tower was also added.
+After the rebuilding at the turn of the 15th and 16th centuries, it additionally received timber hoardings or defensive porches surrounding the external façades of the church, and an ammunition store and an armory were arranged over the vaults.
+On the west side, a defensive-observation tower partially embedded in the nave was added.

-Currently the church is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
+Today, the church is one of the largest survived Gothic, aisleless churches in Estonia.
+Currently it is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
 The church also hosts concerts due to its excellent acoustics.

 Alttoa K., Bergholde-Wolf A., Dirveiks I., Grosmane E., Herrmann C., Kadakas V., Ose J., Randla A., Mittelalterlichen Baukunst in Livland (Estland und Lettland).
 Die Architektur einer historischen Grenzregion im Nordosten Europas, Berlin 2017.